Ga'anda language

-Ga (also known as Ganda, Ga'andu, Mokar, Makwar) is an Afro-Asiatic language spoken by about 500,000 people in the Gombi Local Government Area in Adamawa state of Nigeria.
+Ga (also known as Ganda, Ga'andu, Mokar, Makwar) is a Biu-Mandara language spoken by about 43,000 people in the Gombi Local Government Area in Adamawa state of Nigeria.
 Many speakers live across the length and breadth of Nigeria.
 It has three dialects, Ga'anda, Gabun and Boga; Blench (2006) classifies Gabun is a separate language.
-Its speakers are generally not monolingual in Ga'anda, instead, they use Hausa, Lala, Hona, Kilba, Fulfulde, and Bura.
-Ga'anda has a rich cultural heritage, its natives are very hospitable people.
-70% of its population are Christians, 20% Muslims and 10% Traditionalists.

 Blench (2019) lists Kaɓәn and Fәrtata as Ga’anda varieties.